ifm/ifm3d-examples/ovp8xx/python/README.md

 in this Branch you will learn how to work with `ifm3dpy` library.
 The script examples are divided depending on the use case:
 1. **Core:** containing general scripts for O3R system.
 2. **ODS:** containing ODS example scripts.
-3. **Toobox** containing helper scripts.
+3. **Toobox** containing useful scripts.

-## Core:
+## Core
-In this directory you will find multiple general O3R scripts that will be explained in the following:
+In this directory you will find multiple general O3R scripts that will be explained below:

-### 2D data:
+### 2D data
 Receiving RGB data with `ifm3dpy` is done similarly as 3D data: the core objects have to be instantiated, and a frame has to be retrieved.
 The important part is how to access the RGB image and how to decode it for further use.
 Once decoded, the image can be displayed using tools such as OpenCV.
 The example code in `2d_data.py` illustrates the explained process.